-Direct flights between Moscow and Cairo will resume from 1 February, after a break of more than a two years, following the signing of a deal between Russia and Egypt.
+Direct flights between Moscow and Cairo are expected to resume in February, after a break of more than a two years, following an agreement between Russia and Egypt.

 Moscow suspended flights to Egypt after a bomb brought down a Russian airliner over the troubled Sinai province in October 2015, killing all 224 people on board.
 The attack was claimed by local Islamic State-affiliated militants.